 In order to become licensed, naturopathic medical graduates must also pass the two-part national board exam, Naturopathic Physicians Licensing Exam (NPLEX), which consists of biomedical science and clinical medicine portions.
 Some licensed ND students go on to complete post-doctoral residencies in health care facilities across North America.

 Currently there are six accredited naturopathic medical programs across seven North American campuses.
 NDs are regulated in 22 states and 5 provinces, as well as the District of Columbia, U.S. Virgin Islands, and Puerto Rico.
 In some of these states and provinces, licensed NDs are able to prescribe pharmaceuticals, administer vaccinations, and perform minor surgery, as well as order labs, diagnostic imaging, and food sensitivity tests.
 NDs follow different career paths and work in a variety of settings such as hospitals, integrative oncology care, private practice, medical schools, and government organizations.

 What is taught at a traditional naturopathic school?

 Online and correspondence naturopathic doctor degree or certificate programs do not have a standardized curriculum or accreditation of their programs as recognized by the US Department of Education.
 These programs are not accredited by the Council on Naturopathic Medical Education.
 They may teach a variety of classes that help students understand the healing power of nature and the innate ability of the body to heal itself.
 The classes may consist of botanical medicine, homeopathy, orthomolecular nutrition, introductory anatomy, reflexology, and iridology, among others.
 Program length can vary from a few months to a few years to complete.
-There is no standard curriculum for traditional naturopathic programs and they are not accredited by the Council on Naturopathic Medical Education.

 Since classes are mostly offered online in traditional naturopathic programs, these programs lack standardized, on-site, clinical training in treating patients under the supervision of experienced licensed NDs.
 Also, faculty in traditional naturopath programs are not required to be licensed NDs, which is in contrast to CNME-accredited four-year naturopathic medical programs where naturopathic faculty must have an ND degree and other faculty must have terminal degrees in their professional fields (e.g., PhD).
 Some traditional naturopath programs are entirely online, and students in these programs may never interact with faculty in person.